-Where could Health & Social Care lead?
+Why might you want to study Health & Social Care?

 Careers in Health and Social Care are thriving with a growing need for well-qualified staff in education, hospitals, residential care and private homes.
 Employment in Care is one of the most satisfying careers available with great career prospects.
-Many learners go onto do Level 3 Courses which can lead to gaining a place on a course at university.
+Many learners go on to do Level 3 Courses which can lead to gaining a place on a course at university.